 The secrets to retiring wealthy through property.

 There are many ways to increase your wealth; from saving for a deposit on your first home, buying it and then using it as a source for wealth, to setting up a self managed super fund or even building up a property portfolio.
-But unless you’re a real estate agent, broker and investment analyst all in one, you can’t expect to do it all by yourself.
+However, unless you’re a real estate agent, broker and investment analyst all in one, you can’t expect to do it all by yourself.
 Ben Kingsley, CEO and Founder of Empower Wealth tells us how important it is to use a professional when it comes to dealing with your finances.

 - Property Investment analyst and advisor